nunofachada/perfandpubtools/docs/userguide.md

 <a name="tutorial-performanceanalysisofsortingalgorithms"></a>

 ## 4\.
-Tutorial - performance analysis of sorting algorithms
+Tutorial - Performance analysis of sorting algorithms

 This tutorial demonstrates how to benchmark several sorting algorithms with the [GNU time] command and analyze results with **PerfAndPubTools**.
 Since the